 It is not uncommon for Black women to wear box braids at least once in their life.

-While box braids and single braids are used interchangeably, there is a slight difference in the two.
+While box braids and single braids are used interchangeably, there is a slight difference between the two.
 Single braids are typically smaller and have no distinct parting, thus making the braids look fuller.
-Box braids are called such because the sections of hair are parted into squares or “boxes”.
-Box braids can be long well past waist length or short in a braided bob.

 Synthetic hair extensions, such as Kanekalon hair, is the most widely used type of hair for box braids.
 It is not necessary to use hair extensions to install box braids as they can be installed on natural hair as well.

 There are several types of box braids that you can choose from, but each will require the traditional method of installation.

 - The traditional method of box braids is to part your hair in box-like shapes.

 - Next, if you are using extension hair, you will then take it and secure a knot at the base of the braid.
 The knot ensures that the extension hair is secured to your natural hair.

 - Once it is attached, continue the braids by splitting the extension hair and your hair into three and creating a normal plait.

 There are also other styles of Box braids worth noting other than the traditional version.